 When we relocated to the Bay Area, we contacted Ira and Carol Serkes to help us find a home.
 Ira and Carol spent a great deal of time with us to determine what was important to us – the type of house, the neighborhood and other amenities.
 Together, we found the perfect home.
 Ira and Carol worked with us to structure the offer, offering recommendations and valuable insights on the Berkeley real estate market.
 They were there during the inspections and provided excellent recommendations for inspectors as well as contractors so that we could obtain quotes for items noted during inspection.

 Theodore & Deborah Kallman

-Our “home work” is designed to make home buying as smooth as possible for you.
-This page gives you a quick overview things to consider
+Our “home work” is designed to make home-buying as smooth as possible for you.
+This page gives you a quick overview of things to consider

 Identify Your Ideal Neighborhood

-Let us know what’s important to you and we’ll show you the best neighborhoods to look in, then create a custom map based on your price, bedroom, size and neighborhood showing you all the homes you could have recently purchased meet all those criteria!
+Let us know what’s important to you and we’ll show you the best neighborhoods to look in, then create a custom map based on your price, bedroom, size, and neighborhoods showing you all the homes you could have recently purchased that met all those criteria!